 Pyoderma refers to pus in the skin; muzzle pyoderma is when this occurs in the skin of a dog’s muzzle.
-Pyoderma is the most frequently seen skin disorder in dogs, who will show pimples, lumps, bumps and skin redness when experiencing the condition.
+Pyoderma is one of the most frequently seen skin disorder in dogs, who will show pimples, lumps, bumps and skin redness when experiencing the condition.
 Most often, pyoderma is a bacterial infection; the infection can be simple or complex and can be present on a part or all of the dog’s body.

 A frequently occurring skin disorder in dogs, muzzle pyoderma occurs when there is an infection resulting in pus in the skin of your dog’s muzzle.

 Should your dog be experiencing pyoderma, you may observe the following symptoms:

 - Excessive scaling; in some cases, the scales will be penetrated by hairs.

 - Skin pimples that are filled with pus

 - Lesions, scabs and flakes of skin

 - Discomfort resulting in rubbing and scratching

 Should your dog be experiencing deep pyoderma, he may display pain and experience crusting.
 You may notice a foul odor and blood and pus oozing from his skin.
 Swelling, ulcerations, hemorrhagic crusts and hair loss may be seen.
 Your dog’s muzzle is susceptible to deep infections.

 Bacterial pyoderma can be a simple or complex infection.
 A simple infection will occur in young animals as a result of a single event like a flea infestation.
 A complex infection will recur and be connected to underlying diseases like allergies, internal diseases, seborrheic conditions or anatomic predispositions.
 Whether the infection is simple or complex, it can be diagnosed as the following: